-We took full advantage of the CitySightseeing Hop on – Hop Off buses, with 2 day ticket costing $54, whisking you to all major sights of SF.
+We took full advantage of the CityPass Hop on–Hop Off buses, with 2-day ticket costing $54, whisking you to all major sights of SF.
 Taxi fares start at £3.50 and $2.75 for every mile.

 Many hotels offer some type of breakfast which is always helpful, if not, a bagel or breakfast burrito from cafes or fast food chains cost around $4 – $9 per person.

-Dinners will set you back around $40 – $80 for two, depending on area of restaurant.
+Dinners will set you back around $40 – $80 for two, depending on the area of the restaurant.

-Beers, cocktails and wines are rather pricey, costing upwards of $5, though cheaper options can be found in convenient stores.
+Beers, cocktails and wines are rather pricey, costing upwards of $5, though cheaper options can be found in convenience stores.